Trustees

 Lydia Forte

-Lydia Forte is Group Director of Food & Beverage at Rocco Forte Hotels.
+Lydia Forte is Vice President of Food & Beverage at Rocco Forte Hotels.

 After studying Modern History at Oxford University, Lydia worked in a variety of roles from accountancy to front of house operations across a range of independent restaurants.
-Following this Lydia completed an MBA at INSEAD in 2013.
-Lydia’s native language is English and she speaks fluent Italian and French, conversational Spanish and Greek.
-Lydia is on the development board for her local charity West London Zone which supports children at risk.
-She is also on the re-opening committee of the National Portrait Gallery.
+Following this Lydia completed an MBA at INSEAD in 2013 before she started working at Rocco Forte Hotels in 2014.